OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 ## Plots

-To plot the GWAS results, use the MendelPlots(???) package.
+To plot the GWAS results, use the MendelPlots (TODO) package.

 ## Docker

 For ease of using PolrGWAS, we provide a Dockerfile so users don't need to install Julia and required packages.
 Only Docker app needs to be installed in order to run analysis.
-Following is tested on Docker v18.06.1-ce-mac73.
+Following is tested on Docker 2.0.0.0-mac78.

-**Step 1**: Create a Dockerfile with following content
+**Step 1**: Create a Dockerfile with content shown below.
+You can copy from [here](https://raw.githubusercontent.com/OpenMendel/PolrGWAS.jl/master/docker/Dockerfile).

 ```julia
 ;cat ../docker/Dockerfile
 ```

-    # docker build -t polrgwas-app
-    # docker run -t polrgwas-app

     FROM centos:7

     WORKDIR /root